tiramitsuETH/rialo-identity-generator/README.md

 ## Credits

-Built by a community member for discovery and fun in Rialo Phase 2.
+Built by a community member for discovery and fun in Rialo.